RhysSeeburger/RhysSeeburger.github.io/docs/content/00_community/activism.md

 I care deeply about making Academia in General, and Science and specifically Astronomy in particular, a more welcoming environment for everyone.
 Some of the things I have done in this regard include:

+- Sitting on the Equality Committe at MPIA
 - Co-leading the "Queer International Meet-Up Heidelberg"
 - Organised "OUTer Space"
 - Organised a presentation at the Max Planck Institute for Astronomy for IDAHOBIT